cirs-old/rfcs_old/text/0-cirs_core.md

 # Rationale and alternatives

 - Just use the Rust provided `libcore`.
-It already provides a solid base for cirs.
+It already provides a solid base for `cirs`.
 This does allow us to focus on other parts of the project.
 We can perhaps provide `cirs_core` later.

 # Unresolved questions